shipyard/shipyard-cli/README.md

     | -| - | - | - |
     | `follow` | Follow the logs output | boolean | `false`|
     | `tail`| # of recent log lines to show | int | `3000` |

-#### Building executable from code:
+#### Build executable from code:

-You can make an executable by running the make command:
+You can make an executable by running the following command:
 ```bash
 make build
 ```

 To run this new executable:
 ```bash
 ./shipyard